CAMHS Participation Groups

 CAMHS Arts and Wellbeing Group

-CAMHS Arts and Wellbeing group started in 2021.
-This group usually meet online on the last Friday of the month.
-Each time the group meet, they chose a different theme or issue to explore, and take part within an art activity related to this.
+CAMHS Arts and Wellbeing group usually meet online on the last Friday of the month.
+(If you would like to have your camera switched off, this is totally fine.)
+Each time the group meet, they choose a different theme or issue to explore, and take part within an art activity related to this.

 Previously we have discussed, stress, sleep, our emotions as well as being able to work alongside external partners.